davidtimmons/zettelcorn/README.md

 - `--unstable` - Zettelcorn uses the Deno standard library which is not yet completely stable.
 - `--allow-read` - Zettelcorn reads zettel files from your file system.
-- `--allow-write` - Zettelcorn renames files but always with your permission.
+- `--allow-write` - Zettelcorn modifies and writes files but always with your permission.
 - `--reload` - Updates the Deno cache to use the latest version of Zettelcorn.

 ### Linux